Lora's Latest Post

 Summary

+My advice?
 Embrace innovation to define new opportunities, develop better process capabilities, and redefine work.
-Traditional supply chain planning approaches are not sufficient.
+Side-step the hype and focus on creating value for your firm.
+Traditional supply chain planning approaches are not sufficient, but the redesign requires crafting a solution with the goal in mind, from the data up to new solutions to unleash new forms of value.

 Search the Archives